starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Arrays
 ------

-Arrays can be defined as a pointer (``felt*``) to the first element in the memory.
+Arrays can be defined as a pointer (``felt*``) to the first element of the array.
 As an array is populated, the elements take up contiguous memory cells.
-The ``alloc()`` function is used to define a memory segment that can be used to allocate more memory for each new element in the array.
+The ``alloc()`` function is used to define a memory segment that expands its size whenever each new element in the array is written.

 .. tested-code:: cairo syntax_array